 Some of life would be hard, yes, but what was the point of thinking like that when you’d have those dark brown eyes to gaze into, and enjoy his laughter, his kind heart — really, what did anything matter when you found yourself in love?

-When the wedding day arrived, it’d been twelve long months since Maxine and Lee had seen each other.
+When the wedding day arrived, it had been twelve long months since Maxine and Lee had seen each other.
 After the ceremony, Lee approached Maxine, looked into her eyes and asked in his sweet southern drawl, “How you been, sugar?”

-After that, Virginia was just going to have to find a way to get over it.
+After that, Virginia was just going to get over it.

 Maxine and Lee were married in 1949 at Bruton Parish Church in Williamsburg, Virginia.
 There’s film footage of the moments before they left on their honeymoon.
 You can see Lee’s parents, looking on with pride.
 You can even see the somewhat sour look on Virginia’s face.
 And then there’s Maxine, smiling like the sun just rose for the first time, and Lee, with a lovely grin, rushing to the getaway car so quickly you wouldn’t think he had crutches at all.

 And now they’re driving off together — a look of deep satisfaction on their young faces — my parents, Maxine and Lee Bean.
-Forever in my heart my favorite Valentines.
+Forever my favorite Valentines.

-And that's how David remained free to fight another day.
+And David remained free to fight another day.

 In the spring of 1864, an argument had erupted in Richmond over whether to allow these ranger troops, "Partisan Soldiers," to continue.
 A number of questionable acts had been committed (think Jesse James), and the Confederacy wanted to clean things up.
 But even legitimate raiders did unpleasant things to try to win an un-winnable war.
 David's son, L.L., once told his own son he'd traced his lineage back to a horse thief (the worst epithet one could give a man back then) and decided he didn't want to know more.
 Could be he was speaking of his father, as Confederates were known to steal horses (see 1864 Richmond argument).
 Col. John Singleton Mosby accepted the name, but blithely added, "all the horses I had stolen had riders, and the riders had sabers, carbines and pistols."(6)